Skip to content

 Example

-Define the term glossary in the section term:
+Define terms in the section demo:

 *demo:my_term1*